activescott/gpu-agent/README.md

       - FUTURE: FP16, FP32, FP8, INT8 OP/s, Memory bandwidth, memory size

   - [+] feat: ensure affiliate links are used: See [Header for affiliate information](https://developers.ebay.com/api-docs/buy/static/api-browse.html#affiliate-header)

+- [ ] feat: remove all "for parts not working" listings
+- [ ] feat: can filter by attributes and attribute pills

+- [ ] fix: add lot size attribute and metrics support items that have multiple items (update $/perf specs) e.g. "**_ LOT OF 10 GPU's_** NVIDIA RTX A5000 24GB GDDR6"
+- [ ] fix: add quantity attribute

+- [ ] feat: add a "more info" to each description page tooltip so people can learn more about the specs.
+Update the info page to be more specific about when to choose which metric.

+- [ ] feat: cards now show quantity available
+- [ ] feat: add ability to filter within a range
+- [ ] feat: add ability to delete specs from the cards
+- [ ] feat: add more GPUs w/ hardware-only specs
+- [ ] feat: allow dismissing tooltip on clickout

 - [ ] feat: add gpu for intel-habana-gaudi2 and redirect /ml/learn/gpu/intel-habana-gaudi2
 - [ ] heading nav with at least logo in the left to make easy to navigate back to the main page.
 High level links to shop, models, etc. would be good though -maybe menus.